Last Updated on Sep 28, 2023 by Harshit Singh

 Wouldn’t it be great if you had an indicator of how risky a stock can be?
-It would make choosing a stock that best suits your risk appetite much simpler, right?
+It would simplify choosing a stock that best suits your risk appetite, right?
 Well, you do have such an indicator, and it is called ‘beta’.
 Does ‘high beta stocks’ ring a bell?
 If not, we’ll talk about it in a bit.

 Table of Contents

 Stock investing is a risky business.
 But what comes without risk?
 Let us get this straight.
 Money only grows when invested.
 There’s no alternative to it.
 When you entrust your money to someone else to grow it, a risk factor is associated with it.
 You may run into losses and have to accept lower-than-expected returns; if the losses run too deep, you may not get your funds back at all.

 So, does this stop you from investing?
 Mostly, no. You still invest in relatively low-risk instruments, or you may diversify thoughtfully.
 The same goes for stocks.
 While some are highly volatile, others may not be as much.
 Higher the volatility, the more risky the stock is, and vice versa.
 So how do you ascertain the volatility of stocks?

 What is beta in the stock market?

 Beta is a statistical measure of a stock’s volatility compared to the broader market or a benchmark index.
 It is calculated using regression analysis, a statistical method used to find the relationship between a dependent variable with one or more independent variables.
 In the context of stock beta, the volatility in the broader market is the independent variable, and the risk associated with the stock is the dependent variable.